section-engineering-education/engineering-education/content/articles/Introduction-to-Netcat/index.md

 - [Uses of Netcat](#uses-of-netcat)

 ### Installing Netcat
-First, before we start playing around with Netcat, make sure it is installed on your working machine.
+First, before we start using Netcat, make sure it is installed on your working machine.
 It is usually pre-installed on Kali Linux but if that is not the case in your machine, follow the following steps to install it.

 1. Open your bash terminal.
 2. Make sure you have an internet connection.